junxit/us-congress-bills-115/metadata.md

 - 2018-02-20 — Placed on the Union Calendar, Calendar No. 432.
 - 2018-02-20 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-572, Part I.
 - 2018-02-20 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-572, Part I.
+- 2018-02-26 — Rules Committee Resolution H. Res.
+748 Reported to House.
+Rule provides for consideration of H.R.
+1865.
+Rule provides for consideration of H.R.
+1865 under a structured rule with one hour of debate equally divided and controlled by the Chair and Ranking Member of the Committee on the Judiciary.
+The rule makes in order an amendment in the nature of a substitute recommended by the Committee on the Judiciary printed in the bill.
+The rule also provides one motion to recommit with or without instructions.
+- 2018-02-27 — Amendment (A001) offered by Mr. Goodlatte. (consideration: CR H1301-1302; text: CR H1301-1302)
+- 2018-02-27 — Amendment (A002) offered by Mrs. Walters, Mimi. (consideration: CR H1302-1304, H1317-1318; text: CR H1302)
+- 2018-02-27 — Amendment (A003) offered by Ms. Jackson Lee. (consideration: CR H1304-1305; text: CR H1304)
+- 2018-02-27 — Amendment agreed to Committee of the Whole
+- 2018-02-27 — Amendment agreed to Committee of the Whole
+- 2018-02-27 — Amendment agreed to Committee of the Whole
+- 2018-02-27 — Committee of the Whole House on the state of the Union rises leaving H.R.
+1865 as unfinished business.
+- 2018-02-27 — Considered as unfinished business. (consideration: CR H1317-1319)
+- 2018-02-27 — Considered under the provisions of rule H. Res.
+748. (consideration: CR H1290-1305; text of amendment in the nature of a substitute: CR H1301)
+- 2018-02-27 — DEBATE - Pursuant to the provisions of H.Res.
+748, the Committee of the Whole proceeded with 10 minutes of debate on the Goodlatte amendment No. 1.
+- 2018-02-27 — DEBATE - Pursuant to the provisions of H.Res.
+748, the Committee of the Whole proceeded with 10 minutes of debate on the Jackson Lee amendment No. 3.
+- 2018-02-27 — DEBATE - Pursuant to the provisions of H.Res.
+748, the Committee of the Whole proceeded with 10 minutes of debate on the Mrs. Mimi Walters (CA) amendment No. 2.
+- 2018-02-27 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1865.
+- 2018-02-27 — House amendment agreed to: On agreeing to the Goodlatte amendment (A001) Agreed to by voice vote.
+- 2018-02-27 — House amendment agreed to: On agreeing to the Jackson Lee amendment (A003) Agreed to by voice vote.
+- 2018-02-27 — House amendment agreed to: On agreeing to the Walters, Mimi amendment (A002) Agreed to by recorded vote: 308 - 107 (Roll no. 90).
+- 2018-02-27 — House amendment offered
+- 2018-02-27 — House amendment offered
+- 2018-02-27 — House amendment offered
+- 2018-02-27 — House amendment offered/reported by: Amendment (A001) offered by Mr. Goodlatte.(consideration: CR H1301-1302; text: CR H1301-1302)
+- 2018-02-27 — House amendment offered/reported by: Amendment (A002) offered by Mrs. Walters, Mimi.(consideration: CR H1302-1304, H1317-1318; text: CR H1302)
+- 2018-02-27 — House amendment offered/reported by: Amendment (A003) offered by Ms. Jackson Lee.(consideration: CR H1304-1305; text: CR H1304)
+- 2018-02-27 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+748 and Rule XVIII.
+- 2018-02-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-27 — Mrs. Roby moved that the Committee rise.
+- 2018-02-27 — On agreeing to the Goodlatte amendment (A001) Agreed to by voice vote.
+- 2018-02-27 — On agreeing to the Jackson Lee amendment (A003) Agreed to by voice vote.
+- 2018-02-27 — On agreeing to the Walters, Mimi amendment (A002) Agreed to by recorded vote: 308 - 107 (Roll no. 90).
+- 2018-02-27 — On motion that the Committee rise Agreed to by voice vote.
+- 2018-02-27 — On passage Passed by recorded vote: 388 - 25 (Roll no. 91).
+- 2018-02-27 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Mimi Walters amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Ms. Lofgren demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2018-02-27 — Passed/agreed to in House: On passage Passed by recorded vote: 388 - 25 (Roll no. 91).
+- 2018-02-27 — Roll call votes on amendments in House
+- 2018-02-27 — Rule H. Res.
+748 passed House.
+- 2018-02-27 — Rule provides for consideration of H.R.
+1865.
+Rule provides for consideration of H.R.
+1865 under a structured rule with one hour of debate equally divided and controlled by the Chair and Ranking Member of the Committee on the Judiciary.
+The rule makes in order an amendment in the nature of a substitute recommended by the Committee on the Judiciary printed in the bill.
+The rule also provides one motion to recommit with or without instructions.
+- 2018-02-27 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union.
+- 2018-02-27 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2018-02-27 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1865.
+- 2018-02-27 — The Speaker designated the Honorable Jeff Denham to act as Chairman of the Committee.
+- 2018-02-27 — The previous question was ordered pursuant to the rule.
+- 2018-02-27 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.